medical-knowledge-graph/medknowledgegraph/README.md

 ## 3. API
 The api documentation can be found under /pymedgraph/swagger/swagger3_template.yaml and can be passed to the swagger editor.
 The api offers three different routes, which have a more detailed description in the documentation.
-1. /buildGraph : used by the frontend to build a Knowledge Graph
+1. /buildGraph (POST): used by the frontend to build a Knowledge Graph
-2. /searchTerms : used by the frontend to get all existing search term nodes of the neo4j graph database
+2. /searchTerms (GET): used by the frontend to get all existing search term nodes of the neo4j graph database
-3. /intersection : can be used for graph analysis and returns node intersections on passed graph level for search terms
+3. /intersection (GET): can be used for graph analysis and returns node intersections on passed graph level for search terms

 ## 4. usage of main classes
 ### Manager